operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/create-instance.md

 ```

-This Custom Resource will create a database called `test-db`, along with user credentials.
+The generated Custom Resource will create a database called test-db, along with user credentials.
 The Server image name is mentioned in "image" parameter.

-MariaDB Database uses external location on host to store all Database files.
-This location is default set to `/mnt/data` from MariaDB Custom Resource.
-The location `/mnt/data` should exists or created before applying the Custom Resource.
+Note: MariaDB Database uses external location on host to store all Database files.
+This location is by default set to /mnt/data from MariaDB Custom Resource.
+This location should be created before applying the Custom Resource.

 ### Verify MariaDB Deployment

-***Verify pods status:***
+**Step 1: Verify the status of pods.**

 ```execute
 kubectl get pods -n my-mariadb-operator-app
 ```

-You should see a similar output as below:
+You should see an output like below.

 ```
 NAME                              READY   STATUS    RESTARTS   AGE